Linear Voltage Regulator Circuit Design: series pass regulators

 Linear Power Supply Circuits Primer & Tutorial Includes:

-The series voltage regulator format or as it is sometimes called the series pass regulator is the most commonly used format for providing the final voltage regulation in a linear voltage regulator circuit.
+The series voltage regulator or as it is sometimes called the series pass regulator is the most commonly used circuit design approach for providing the final voltage regulation in a linear regulated power supply.

 The series voltage regulator or series pass voltage regulator uses a variable element placed in series with the load.
 By changing the resistance of the series element, the voltage dropped across it can be varied to ensure that the voltage across the load remains constant.